SoftUni-Internal/interactive-content/EN/05-Exam-Preparation/00-Guild.md

 [task-description]
 ## Preparation

-**Pay attention to name the package guild, all the classes, their fields and methods the same way they are presented in the following document.**
+**Pay attention to the name of the package "guild", all of the classes, their fields and methods the same way they are presented in the following document.**

 **It is also important to keep the project structure as described.**